Chapter 14: Discovering Cape Town

 The officer pointed with his hand to go outside to the ATM windows myself to do the money transfer I wanted to make.

-Of course, I found myself on the edge of the sidewalk with a wad of money in my hands, with that strange driver, his arm out the window, waiting for me.
+Of course, I found myself on the edge of the sidewalk with a wad of money in my hands, with that strange driver.
 I had to do this thing that I had never done in my life; it was like having a gun to my temple.
-I tried two times.
+I tried two times ro figure out this weird atm machine without any luck.
+So the cashier came with me.
+Yet, I had to text Andy so he would give me his account number to deposit the money.
+Of course everything was by texto he was probably scared to see my old face what ever.

 If it ever turned out to be false, I would go myself, in person, to the military base in San Diego, right near my aunt’s house, to complain to his supervisor.
-I still had a good Plan B
+I still had a good Plan B!

 Why did I do it?
 Because at 66, I suffered from the fear of growing old and life becoming dull.
 I thought this might be my last time leaving home, so I wanted an adventure I would never forget.
 I needed that spice.
 Ultimately, my "big bad wolf" wasn't so bad: without knowing it, he was giving me exactly what I was looking for.
-He made me feel more alive than ever.
-I was the heroine of my own adventure.

 No comments: